Rinnegatamante/hassey-collection/README.md

 ## Known Issues

 - Galcon 2 has issues with online at the moment (game can connect to servers but updates aren't properly received) so can be played solely offline (Practice mode).
+- Galcon 2 menus can be quite laggy but in game framerate is solid.

 ## Setup Instructions (For End Users)